yih365/PomoReflect/PomodoroReflect/README.md

 ### Bugs

 ### In progress:
+* Are there overall UI improvements? (look for UI examples for sources of inspo)

 ### Wants:
+* Info icon opens suggestions for why focus levels are low (maybe questionnaire here, like are you sleeping well, are you stressed, this makes it more interactive) (but also idk bc will it really be effective)

-* manu bar countdown for macbook
+* menu bar countdown for macbook

 * dark mode